YamahJaleel/Mini-Projects/README.md

  trying to brute force compute.
 Altough it is a simple math game it requires alot of repeat calculations and repeat code that can easily be prevented with methods.
-For ex: The methods numgenerator() and calcul() are called into account for each of the ten questions the user is asked in order to generate random numbers and calculate for ex: the sum of said numbers, the methods encouragement() and warning() are called when the user inputs the right or wrong answer to output a string for ex: "Great job !!!".
+For ex: The methods numgenerator() and calcul() are called for each of the ten questions the user is asked in order to generate random numbers and calculate for ex: the sum of said numbers, the methods encouragement() and warning() are called when the user inputs the right or wrong answer to output a string for ex: "Great job !!!".